Homemade Salsa with Cherry Tomatoes

 Ingredients

-- Salt – salt helps to balance out all the flavors of the salsa.
+- Salt – Balances all the flavors and enhances the freshness of the ingredients.

 How to make cherry tomato salsa